-The witches sit closely in a circle.
+The Witches sit closely in a circle.
 One holds a candle.
 Another stands behind those sitting on the floor.
-The candle is passed round the circle while the witch on the outside tries to blow it out.
-When this has been achieved they are able to join the circle swapping places with the witch who was holding the candle.
+The candle is passed round the circle while the Witch on the outside tries to blow it out.
+When this has been achieved they are able to join the circle swapping places with the Witch who was holding the candle.

-There are many such games that can be found.
-In general we prefer the ones that are non-competitive as life is not just about winners and losers; there are many sites on the net that can be found where these are available for free [8].
+There are many such games that can be found, and a whole host of sites on the Net where these are available for free [8].
+In general, I prefer the ones that are non-competitive, as life is not just about winners and losers.